Towards Backdoor Attacks and Defense in Robust Machine Learning Models: Evaluation

-Our evaluation results shows that \emph{NC detects the poisoned class for standard models, but it fails to accurately detect the poisoned class for robust models}.
-In contrast, \AG detected the backdoor-infected robust model as well as the poisoned class (\textit{see \RQ2}). \Cref{fig:anomaly-index} shows the anomaly indices for each class, i.e. the estimated size of the reverse engineered trigger, for a standard backdoor-infected model (a) and for a robust backdoor-infected model (b).
+\revise{ Our evaluation results show that \emph{NC detects the poisoned class for standard models, but it fails to accurately detect the poisoned class for robust models}.
+This result holds for all tested detection parameter configurations.
+Particularly, \autoref{tab:NC-eps-param-sweep} and \autoref{tab:NC-step-size-param-sweep} show that NC does not detect the poisoned class for (14) different parameter settings.
+In contrast, \AG detected the backdoor-infected robust model as well as the poisoned class (\textit{see \RQ2}). \Cref{fig:anomaly-index} shows the anomaly indices for each class, i.e., the estimated size of the reverse engineered trigger, for a standard backdoor-infected model (a) and for a robust backdoor-infected model (b).
 The red bar represents the anomaly index for the backdoor-infected class.
-We found that on standard models, the size of the backdoor-infected class is small and it is indeed detected as anomalous by NC, i.e. the anomaly index of the poisoned class (class seven) is greater than two (\textit{cf. \Cref{fig:anomaly-index}(a)}).
+We found that on standard models, the size of the backdoor-infected class is small and it is indeed detected as anomalous by NC, i.e., the anomaly index of the poisoned class (class seven (7)) is greater than two (2) (\textit{see \Cref{fig:anomaly-index}(a)}).
 However, on robust models, NC fails to detect the poisoned class as anomalous.
-In fact, the anomaly index of the backdoor-infected class in the robust model is significantly less than two (\textit{cf. \Cref{fig:anomaly-index}(b)}).
-This result suggests that while NC is suitable for backdoor detection in standard models, it is not suitable for detecting backdoor in robust models.
+In fact, the anomaly index of the backdoor-infected class in the robust model is significantly less than two (\textit{see \Cref{fig:anomaly-index}(b)}).
+This result suggests that while NC is suitable for backdoor detection in standard models, it is not suitable for detecting backdoor in robust models. }

-\begin{result} The state of the art backdoor defense (NeuralCleanse) fails to accurately detect the backdoor-infected class for robust model. \end{result}
+\begin{result} The state-of-the-art backdoor defense (Neural Cleanse) fails to accurately detect the backdoor-infected class for robust models, for (14) different detection settings with varying values of epsilon ($\epsilon$) and step-size. \end{result}